 I love teaching for this school because I have seen students develop their craft and writing practice more here than in years of creative writing workshops.
 The writing that emerges is astonishing.
 It’s so rewarding to guide writers through the process, offering feedback and support, but what I love best is the community of support and insight that arises as students write, read, share, reflect, and critique together.

-On that note, after spending years in creative writing workshops with bodies, I’ll admit I was skeptical that an online writing school could foster the kind of chemistry and accountability that makes for success.
+On that note, after spending years in creative writing workshops with bodies, I’ll admit I was skeptical that an online writing school could foster the kind of chemistry and accountability that makes a class really fizz and gel.
 What I found, however, was not only that chemistry and accountability showed up (in spades!), but that the digital/written medium can elicit a different, deeper quality of listening and reflection.
 For instance, with more time to reflect on the material via written conversation and feedback, we accidentally created valuable documents for ourselves.
 Also, because students are not confined geographically, workshop groupings are assigned with chemistry, compatibility, and writing experience in mind, which is rarely possible to this degree in regular classroom workshops.
 So, I’m a fan now.
 It really, really works (even for students who did not consider themselves ‘tech savvy’ before).

-Personally, this course and the writers I’ve seen go through it have taught me as much about craft (how story works) as it has about how to simply open the door to the unknown and walk out into it; how to transform ‘trying’ into a practice of discovery, and I am endlessly curious about what will come from it next.
+Personally, this course and the writers I’ve seen through it have taught me as much about craft (how story works) as it has about how to simply open the door to the unknown and walk out into it; how to transform ‘trying’ into a practice of discovery, and I am endlessly curious about what will come from it next.